How to Read Solo-Mining Statistics

 If different miners share one address, who gets paid when a block is found?

-The whole block reward goes to that shared address, no matter which worker found it — the 3.125 BTC subsidy plus that block's transaction fees, minus SoloLuck's 2% fee, which applies only when a block is actually found.
-No block means no fee, ever, and the pool never holds your coins.
+In a solo pool the whole block reward goes to that shared address, no matter which worker found it — the block subsidy plus that block's transaction fees, minus any fee the pool charges.
+Confirm a given pool's fee and payout method from its own documentation.

 Is it worse to stack several miners under one worker name?